Lady Yin: Origin

-In Fenshen Yanyi
+In Fengshen Yanyi

 Throughout the Nezha birth arc in Fengshen Yanyi, Lady Yin was pregnant again after three years and six months without giving birth.
-One day when she was sleeping, she dreamed that a deity Taiyi Zhenren put something into her arms; she woke up with pain in her abdomen and gave birth to a meat ball in the incense chamber.
-With a round like a wheel, Li Jing slashed at the meat ball with a sharp sword, and jumped out a child.
+One day when she was sleeping, she dreamed the deity Taiyi Zhenren put something into her arms; she woke up with pain in her abdomen and gave birth to a meatball in the incense chamber.
+With a round like a wheel, Li Jing slashed at meatball with a sharp sword and out jumped a child.

 She would always be known to reflect many acts of kindness to her third son—no matter what he truly did.
 Thus, Lady Yin would be seen protecting Nezha at many times throughout the novel, even when he performed horrendous actions such as the killing of Ao Guang's third son, Ao Bing.
 After Nezha had given his own body as a sacrifice to Ao Guang in order to protect his family, Lady Yin would end up erecting a temple atop the Green Screen Hill as a stationing area for Nezha's spirit (this was because Nezha continuously pleaded to her in her sleep).
-Lady Yin would be scolded by Li Jing profusely following this point.
+According to legend, the temple built atop the hill by Lady Yin, now known as Nezha Palace, is located on Cuiping Mountain in Yibin City, Sichuan Province.
+It is recognized as the only Nezha ancestral temple in China.

+Worship

+In certain Taoist traditions and folk beliefs, Lady Yin evolved from a literary figure into a folk deity within local religious practices.
+She is worshiped as a deity, especially within the Nezha belief system.
+The Jinlong Temple in Taitung City worships Marshal Jinzha as its main deity, and the temple also enshrines his parents, Lady Yin and the Pagoda-Bearing Heavenly King.
+Additionally, Lady Yin is enshrined as Yin Furen of Cuiping Mountain (翠屏山殷夫人) at the Yangshan Buddhist Hall (阳山佛堂) in Tainan City, Taiwan, as well as at the Shenxian Taizi Temple in Puli, Taiwan.